-CPE (co-polyester) is a chemical resistant and relatively tough material that is widely used for functional prototyping and modeling.
+CPE (co-polyester) is a chemical resistant and relatively tough material widely used for functional prototyping and modeling.
 Here you will learn how to achieve the best print quality with Ultimaker CPE.

-Always use the latest version of Cura and make sure that your 3D printer is updated to the latest firmware version to include the correct material profile for Ultimaker CPE.
+Note: Always use the latest version of Ultimaker Cura and make sure that your 3D printer is updated with the latest firmware version to include the correct material profile for Ultimaker CPE.

-The Ultimaker CPE emits a low level of gasses and particles when 3D printed in accordance with the temperatures in the table above.
-To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.
+Ultimaker CPE emits low levels of gases and particles when used in accordance with the temperatures in the table above.
+To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.

 For more information, download the safety data sheet for Ultimaker CPE here.